Final Fantasy Legend II: Nintendo DS remake

 A remake for the DS titled SaGa 2 Hihō Densetsu: Goddess of Destiny was announced in January 2009.
 Production of the remake began in 2007.
 Directed by Kawazu, the remake used fully three-dimensional cel-shaded graphics.
-Kawazu stated that he and his team had been planning a remake of the game ever since they remade the first SaGa for the WonderSwan Color in 2002, and went ahead with the project now that they felt "the time was right".
+Kawazu said that he and his team had been planning a remake of the game ever since they remade the first SaGa for the WonderSwan Color in 2002, and went ahead with the project now that they felt "the time was right".
 Youichi Yoshimoto, who had previously worked on Unlimited Saga, was appointed project supervisor.
 Gen Kobayashi, character designer for Square Enix's The World Ends with You, provided the game's new promotional and character artwork.
 Ito returned as composer, both arranging his own and Uematsu's music, and adding new tracks.

 Development was handled by Racjin.
 While Kawazu kept the original story and short playtime, new gameplay features were added.
 Goddess of Destiny was released on September 17, 2009.
 The date coincided with the 20th anniversary of the SaGa series, and the remake was made available as part of a limited-edition Nintendo DSi bundle.
 The SaGa 2 remake remains exclusive to Japan, though a fan translation was developed.
 Kawazu attributed the lack of localization to uncertainty within Square Enix as to whether the West would accept such an unconventional title.

 Goddess of Destiny changed the camera perspective from top-down to an angled 3D view.
 Battles here are triggered by engaging enemy sprites during exploration similar to later SaGa titles.
 The remake also changes level-up bonuses from a random system to a defined growth table for each character type.
 Other new additions are the ability to chain more than one encounter for a boost in experience and items, and the new "Thread of Fate" mechanic which allows for combining two or more party members' attacks.
 Using the Thread of Fate also grows character affinity, unlocking additional storyline events.
 A new multiplayer arena allows up to four players to battle the game's bosses to win various rare items.